kuya32/Mobile-Pokedex/README.md

 ## Overview

-- Android application that displays a list of pokemon throughout multiple generations and gives a basic details of each pokemon.
+- Android application that displays a list of pokemon throughout multiple generations and gives a basic detailed information of each pokemon.

 ## ScreenShots